arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 Does it give you any suggestion?

 # Hint #2
 Ok, let's try with this.
 What if we convert the variable `name` to a method's parameter?
-See the following:

 {% highlight csharp%}
 Func<string, string> GetSecretRevealer(string name)